Multi-scale, Multi-paradigm Modeling and Simulation

 Motivation and General Overview

-Understanding phenomena from science and processes from engineering is no longer an exclusive realm of theory and experiment; computation is now regarded as an equal and indispensable partner for the advance of scientific knowledge and for engineering practice.
-In an important number of cases, computer simulations supplement experiment, but in many others, they are the enabling tool for the study and understanding of complex systems and natural phenomena that would otherwise be too expensive or dangerous, or even impossible, to study by direct experimentation.
-These factors and the inescapable quest for ever-higher levels of detail and realism in such simulations, contribute to the inexorable demand for new theory, methods, and computational tools.
+Understanding natural phenomena from science or optimizing processes from engineering requires, by today's standard, synchronized contributions from theory, experiment and computation.
+In an important number of cases, computer simulations -based on fundamental theory- supplement experiment, but in many others, they are the enabling tool for the study and comprehension of complex systems and phenomena that would otherwise be too expensive or dangerous, or even impossible, to study by direct experimentation.

 Our research involves developing first principles-based theory, methods and efficient multiparadigm computational algorithms and tools capable of seamlessly bridging length and time scales to enable de novo design, characterization and prediction of material properties and processes and their application into solving currently "impossible" problems.
-This research leverages on other legacy achievements at the MCS, including, ReaxFF reactive force fields, eFF electron force fields, among others.
+We also leverage and extend on other legacy achievements at the MSC, including, eFF electron force fields, ReaxFF reactive force fields, Dreiding and Universal (UFF) non-reactive force fields, CoMoDyn constrained Molecular Dynamics, the Computational Materials Design Facility (CMDF), among many others in computational chemistry and physics.

 bullet more ...